Statistics (STA)

 STA 6413.
 Nonparametric Statistics.
 (3-0) 3 Credit Hours.

 Prerequisite: STA 5093 or consent of instructor.
-This course will cover nonparametric statistical inference methods for one-sample location problems, two-sample location problems, two-sample dispersion problems, and regression problems, nonparametric smoothing regression methods including local regression and penalized regression with the optimal choice of the smoothing parameter, multiple nonparametric regression, density estimation, wavelets, and other adaptive nonparametric regression methods.
-Differential Tuition: $387.
+This course is designed to cover two big topics: (i) statistical inference under a nonparametric setting and (ii) nonparametric regression modeling based on smoothing techniques.
+The statistical inference methods include one-sample location problems, two-sample location problems, two-sample dispersion problems, and regression problems.
+The nonparametric modeling methods include local regression and penalized regression with the optimal choice of the smoothing parameter, density estimation, wavelets, and other adaptive nonparametric regression methods.
+This course has Differential Tuition.

 STA 6443.
 Statistical Modeling.
 (3-0) 3 Credit Hours.

 Prerequisite: Basic statistics or equivalent.
 Introduction of basic statistical methods, with specific emphasis on inferential statistics and predictive modeling algorithms .
 Topics include (i) exploratory data analysis; data visualization, graphical methods, extracting important variables and detecting outliers, (ii) linear models; analysis of variance (ANOVA), linear regression models, and logistic regression models.
 Students will be provided the opportunity to gain an understanding of when to apply and how to select various predictive modeling algorithms for various types of problems, as well as data assumptions and requirements for algorithm use, proper parameter setting, and interpreting results.
-Differential Tuition: $387.
+Cannot be applied to MS in Statistics and Data Science.
+This course has Differential Tuition.

 STA 6543.
 Predictive Modeling.
 (3-0) 3 Credit Hours.

 This course presents students with basic understanding of predictive modeling techniques and predictive analytics tools, with specific emphasis on problem-solving with real data using R programming.
 Topics include data preprocessing, over-fitting and model tuning, supervised learning methods, including linear regression and classification, nonlinear regression and classification models, resampling methods, model regularization, tree and rule-based methods, and support vector machines.
 Unsupervised learning methods include principal component analysis, clustering methods, and outlier detection.
 Students will learn how to select various predictive modeling algorithms for a wide variety of applications and how to code the programs in R, as well as assumptions and requirements of predictive modelling, optimal tuning parameter setting, and how to interpret and report the results.
-Differential Tuition: $387.
+Cannot be applied to MS in Statistics and Data Science.
+This course has Differential Tuition.

 STA 6713.
 Linear Models.
 (3-0) 3 Credit Hours.